Saraband for Dead Lovers: Production

 Saraband was a sweet film... and it's one I'm quite proud of.
 But whereas Gainsborough loved stars, Ealing didn't like them; the production was the star.
 Saraband was their first big color film.
 I said I would do it, but I wanted Marlene Dietrich, whom I loved, for Clara.
 I felt I couldn't be brutal to Flora Robson.
 Flora was a great actress, but she'd never been beautiful and it was hard to be cruel to a woman who was never beautiful.
 That's why I wanted Dietrich for the part.
 The opening sequence was planned in great detail.
-Francoise Dosney wanted to rehearse... but in the end this wasn't used.
+Francoise Rosay wanted to rehearse... but in the end this wasn't used.
 You see, Koenigsmark, whom I played, was introduced as penniless, and this was cut out because it involved Jewish moneylenders.

-(In August 1947 Variety reported that the script was being rewritten in order to comply with American censorship.)
+In August 1947, Variety reported that the script was being rewritten in order to comply with the American production code.

+Peter Bull recalled: "They made me shave my head for that one in order that, as King George I of England, I could frighten the daylights out of my wife (the delectable Miss Joan Greenwood).
+They (the director and producer) assured me that my hair would grow ever so quickly and ever so much stronger after the shaving operation.
+This was not, I fear, strictly true and actually absolute rubbish."

-Filming finished in October 1947.
-Anthony Steel has a small role; it was his first film.
+Filming was completed in October 1947.

 Reception

 Critical

-George MacDonald Fraser, writing in 1988, said of the film,"Saraband tells the story [of Sophia and Konigsmark] with complete fidelity, and only the smallest of romantic touches, and makes an enthralling film of it.
+In 1988, George MacDonald Fraser, wrote: "As a screen entertainment it has never been judged remarkable; as an example of what a historical movie should be - a faithful dramatisation of fact - it is near-perfect."
+He added it "tells the story... with complete fidelity, and only the smallest of romantic touches, and makes an enthralling film of it.
 Stewart Granger (Konigsmark) was born for this kind of costume picture, and Joan Greenwood is an appealing Sophia. ...
 Best of all, the film conveys in a few brief scenes, the stifling monotony of court life in a pretentious little German state; in this too, Saraband is good history."

-Box Office
+Box office

+The film was a box-office disappointment.
+It earned distributor's gross receipts of £87,338 in the UK, of which £59,034 went to the film's producer.
+The film made a loss of £312,171.

-The film was a box office disappointment.
-Michael Relph later said "it was a magnificent looking film, but it wasn't a success at the time.
+Michael Relph later said: "it was a magnificent looking film, but it wasn't a success at the time.
 We were trying to get away from the Gainsborough-type romantic costume picture, which was totally unreal, and to do a serious historical epic.
 I think the public probably wasn't ready for it and also it ended up being a bit heavy."

+The film became one of Ealing's most successful in Germany.